johnbrc/MPD-Distribution/collaboration/collaboration.md

 ## Other  ##

-In due course, information will be provided regarding collaboration in terms of:
+In due course, further information will be provided regarding collaboration in terms of:

 -	[Contributing](collaboration/contribution/contribution.md)
 -	[Publishing](collaboration/publication/publication.md)